Birdwatching Sites - South Dublin

 Scotsman's Bay to the Forty Foot

 The short distance from Scotsman's Bay to the Forty Foot is birder's heaven and at any point along the way you have a good chance of Mediterranean Gull, usually hanging around with the Black-headed Gull flock.
 It is the best place in Ireland to see this attractive gull and totals in excess of 50 individuals have been recorded on occasion.
 Turnstones favour this stretch of coast and should be easy to see.
-In the bay and around the old Dun Laoghaire baths (point J) look for Cormorants and Shags.
+In the bay and around the old Dun Laoghaire baths (Flag J) look for Cormorants and Shags.
 The entire stretch has small numbers of Purple Sandpiper and they can often be found on the rocks around the Forty Foot.
 Check out to sea for auks, both Razorbill and Guillemot.

-Between the base of the East Pier and old Dun Laoghaire Baths (point J) is a rocky shoreline which is normally covered with seaweed.
+Between the base of the East Pier and old Dun Laoghaire Baths (Flag J) is a rocky shoreline which is normally covered with seaweed.
 Along here look for Grey Heron, Brent Goose, Turnstone, Redshank, Oystercatcher as well as Meadow and Rock Pipit, Pied and Grey Wagtail.
-Black Redstart has been a regular winter visitor in recent years especially at the back of the East Pier and in and around Dun Laoghaire Baths (point J).
+Black Redstart has been a regular winter visitor in recent years especially at the back of the East Pier and in and around Dun Laoghaire Baths (Flag J).
 The old baths are now derelict and no entry is allowed, however good views can be had from the outside wall on the Sandycove side.
 On the rocks towards Sandycove Curlew is regular as well as good numbers of gulls.

 During the autumn and winter this harbour can hold hundreds of Gulls, both in the air and loafing on the rocks just north of the harbour entrance.
 It is well worth taking some time to check the flock for northern gulls.